Education in South Africa: Violence

 The South African Human Rights Commission has found that 40% of children interviewed said they had been the victims of crime at school.
 More than a fifth of sexual assaults on South African children were found to have taken place in schools.
-Gang fighting in schools, whereby dangerous weapons which include guns, are used, has also become popular in recent years, specifically in Cape Town, Western Cape.
+Gang fighting in schools, whereby dangerous weapons which include guns, are used, has also become common in recent years, specifically in Cape Town, Western Cape.

 The Education Department and the Centre for Justice and Crime Prevention initiated a program named Hlayiseka, the purpose of which is to curb the epidemic of school violence in South African schools.